A Quiet Danger within your calling

 “I will go out as at other times…”

 This is how destiny is impacted.
-Not always through rebellion, but through assumption.
+Not always through rebellion.
+Sometimes through assumption that quietly replaces dependence.

 In Revelation 2, Jesus speaks to the church in Ephesus.
 Their doctrine was sound.
-Their perseverance was proven.
-Their works were evident.
-Yet He confronts them with something deeper than behavior.
+Their perseverance was real.
+Their works were consistent.
+Nothing outwardly suggested collapse.

 “Therefore remember from where you have fallen, and repent, and do the deeds you did at first; or else I am coming to you and will remove your lampstand out of its place, unless you repent.”
 (Revelation 2:5)

-Familiarity turns relationship into function.
-And when relationship is no longer governing, function becomes hollow, even if it is still effective in appearance.
+When relationship no longer governs, function becomes hollow, even when it is still effective on the outside.

 Destiny is not just where you end.
 It is how you walk.